MAINAKSAHA07/Audio-Vibration-Rating-Explorer/AWS_BACKEND_CONFIG.md

 ## For Netlify Deployment

+The app is configured to automatically use Netlify's proxy in production to avoid mixed content issues.
+No additional environment variables are needed for the backend connection.

-Add these environment variables in your Netlify dashboard:
+If you need to override the backend URL, add these environment variables in your Netlify dashboard:

 1. Go to Site Settings → Environment Variables
-2. Add the following variables:
+2. Add the following variables (optional):

 ```
 REACT_APP_BACKEND_URL = http://3.138.192.243:5000